peholmst/am4v/README.md

 ## Open questions

 * The way windows (dialogs) are handled needs a redesign.
-I'm still not happy with it (this is the second design iteration).
+I'm still not happy with it (this is the third design iteration).
 * Is this pattern still too complex to be useful in a real project?
 * Could the amount of boiler plate code be reduced even more?
 * Does it cover all common use cases?